richardschoen/ibmijasper/README.md

 The IBMIJASPER library packages a forked copy of the Java files that are part of Pete Helgren's Report Generator project.

+The library also contains the RREGEN command for generating a JasperReport from a Jasper JRXML template file.

+If you haven't used JasperReports before, you may want to reach out for training or consulting on getting started with JasperReports on IBM i or other platforms via the links I've placed below.

 # Pre-requisites
 You must install the QShell on i library - QSHONI
 https://github.com/richardschoen/qshoni